verse-lab/loom/README_Loom.md

 ## Structure and Contents

+- `popl26-artifact.ova.zip` - archive with VM setup view in VSCode.
+Password is `osboxes.org`.
+- `Loom_Artifact.zip` - archive with source code
   - `Loom/`: implementation of the framework itself and 2 new verifiers built on top of Loom: Velvet and Cashmere
     - `Loom/`: the implementation of Loom framework,
       - `Meta.lean`: definitions for working with Lean 4 environment and `#derive_lifted_wp` command definition
       - `MonadUtil.lean`: `Cont` monad definition
       - `MonadAlgebras/`: Monad Transformer Algebra defintions and lemmas
         - `Defs.lean`: definitions of typeclasses for Monad Transformer Algebra and typeclasses
         - `Instances/`: Monad Transformer Algebra and Ordered Monad Algebra instances for basic Monad Transformers
           - `Basic.lean`: typeclass instances for `DivM` monad
           - `ExceptT.lean`: typeclass instances for `ExceptT` monad transformer
           - `Gen.lean`: typeclass instances for `Gen` monad
           - `ReaderT.lean`: typeclass instances for `ReaderT` monad transformer
           - `StateT.lean`: typeclass instances for `StateT` monad transformer
         - `NonDetT/`: implementation of a monad transformer for non-determinism with loops
           - `Basic.lean`: definition of a monad transformer for non-determinism with loops and instances for Monad Transformer Algebra, Ordered Monad Algebra typeclasses
           - `Extract.lean`: implementation of executable semantics for non-determinism monad transformer
         - `NonDetT'/`: implementation of a monad transformer for non-determinism
           - `Basic.lean`: definition of a monad transformer for non-determinism and instances for Monad Transformer Algebra, Ordered Monad Algebra typeclasses
           - `Extract.lean`: implementation of executable semantics for non-determinism monad transformer
         - `WP/`: lemmas and tactics for Weakest Preconditions and VC generation in Loom
           - `Attr.lean`: definitions for working with Lean 4 environment for VC generation
           - `Basic.lean`: definition of Weakest Precondition and lemmas about WP for basic monad transformers (`StateT`, `ReaderT`, `ExceptT`)
           - `DoNames'.lean`: Lean do-notation extension to enable variables and hypothesis naming in verifiers that are built on top of Loom
           - `Gen.lean`: basic `WHILE` language syntax and lemmas for VC generation in verifiers that are built on top of Loom
           - `Liberal.lean`: definitions and lemmas for weakest liberal precondition
           - `Tactic.lean`: tactics for automatic VC generation for verifiers that are built on top of Loom
     - `CaseStudies/`: implementation of Velvet and Cashmere verifiers
       - `Extension.lean`: definitions for keeping track of proof obligations in Cashmere and Velvet
       - `Tactic.lean`: tactics for proof automation in Cashmere and Velvet
       - `TestingUtil.lean`: command for deriving decidability of pre- and post- conditions
       - `Theory.lean`: lemmas for arrays and partial sums used by automation
       - `Cashmere/`: Cashmere verifier implementation
         - `Cashmere.lean`: code examples that are verified in Cashmere
         - `CashmereIncorrectnessLogic.lean`: example of using Angelic
           non-determinism for bug finding in Cashmere
         - `CashmereTheory.lean`: theorem about Incorrectness Logic in Cashmere
         - `Syntax_Cashmere.lean`: Cashmere DSL and macros definitions
       - `Velvet/`: Velvet verifier implementation
         - `Std.lean`: typeclasses and macros for arrays used in Velvet programs
         - `Syntax.lean`: Velvet DSL and macros definitions
         - `VelvetTheory.lean`: theorem about deriving total correctness from partial correctness and termination proof
         - `VelvetExamples/`: examples of programs verified in Velvet
           - `Examples_Total.lean`: Insertion Sort, Square Root and Cubic Root examples verified in total correctness; manual proof for failed automation example
           - `Examples.lean`: Insertion Sort and Square Root examples verified in partial correctness; simple testing example
           - `SpMSpV_Example.lean`: Sparse Matrix by Sparse Vector multiplication example; 2 layer proof and `triple` reusing example
           - `Total_Partial_example.lean`: example of proving total correctness by combining `triple`s about partial correctness and termination
   - `Veil/` - Veil version upgraded with Loom

 ### Definitions and Theorems from Paper Overview (Section 2)